Most interesting landmarks of Palestine

 Sites of legends

 - Dome of the Chain – Jerusalem.
-One of the oldest structures on Temple Mount – a free standing dome, built as a prayer house for Muslims in 691 AD, although some parts are pre-Islamic.
-Site of legends – where a chain between the Heaven and Earth was suspended and where Judgement Day will occur.
+One of the oldest structures on Temple Mount – a free-standing dome, built as a prayer house for Muslims in 691 AD, although some parts are pre-Islamic.
+A site of legends – where a chain between the Heaven and Earth was suspended and where Judgement Day will occur.

 - Garden Tomb – Jerusalem.
 Rock cut cistern, widely (and most likely – erroneously) considered to be the site of the burial and resurrection of Jesus.

 - Mary’s Tomb – Jerusalem.
 Purported burial site of Mary, the mother of Jesus – as believed by Eastern Christians.
-Her tomb was empty in the third day.
+Her tomb was empty on the third day.
 Here has been built a shrine – current one in the 1130ies.
-From the shrine one enters the underground tomb.
+From the shrine, one enters the underground tomb.

 - Tomb of Lazarus – near Jerusalem.
 Rock cut tomb – according to legends here is buried Lazarus – and rose from the dead by Jesus.
 This structure well might be from the times of Lazarus.